Routing Introduction

 placeholder when the user accesses this URL.

-The route definition resides in the app-routing.module.ts
+The route definition resides in the app.routes.ts

 file.